notaryproject/.github/CONTRIBUTING.md

 - you don't need to comment on an issue to get notified of updates: just hit the "subscribe" button
 - comment if you have some new, technical and relevant information to add to the case

+Issues will be marked with different labels for different purpose, see [Labels](#labels) for details.

+### Issue Lifecycle

+The issue lifecycle is mainly driven by the maintainers.

+1. Issue creation:
+   - After an issue is created, it will be labelled `bug` or `enhancement`, and `triage`.
+2. Triage: The maintainers will triage the issues.
+The results of triage could be one of the following:
+   - Remove label `triage`, and add the issues to the correct milestone
+   - Keep label `triage` to indicate that further triage is required.
+   - Remove label `triage`, and labelled `wont fix` to indicate this issue is out of the scope of Notary or other reasons.
+3. Development:
+   - An issue labelled `enhancement` normally require solution proposal and spec updates if needed before implementation
+   - An issue that is labeled as `enhancement` or `bug` should be connected to the PR that resolves it
+4. Issue closure
+   - Close the issue once PRs are merged
+   - Close the issue once the author accepts the `wont fix` decision.

+## Support requests or questions

+Please use slack channel for support requests or questions.
+Issues could be created accordingly if it is a bug or enhancement.

 ## Contributing Workflow

 PR are always welcome, even if they only contain small fixes like typos or a few lines of code.
 If there will be a significant effort, please document it as an issue and get a discussion going before starting to work on it.